Shipstr/react-coding-challenge/README.md

 ### What language, framework, build tool... should I use?

-You may use whatever you like as long as the solution is built using [React](https://facebook.github.io/react/).
-[Vue.js](https://vuejs.org/) is also acceptable..
+You may use whatever you like as long as the solution is built using [React](https://facebook.github.io/react/) or [Vue.js](https://vuejs.org/).

 ### What should I include with my source code?